A Tradition of Excellence in Central Florida

 January 2012: The College began offering Bachelor of Science (B.S.) degrees in Architectural Engineering Technology, Business and Information Management, Construction and Information Systems Technology.

 April 2012: Seminole State became the only college in the nation with seven consecutive Jack Kent Cooke scholars since 2006.
 The Jack Kent Cooke is the largest private scholarship in the country for community college students.

-May 2012: Seminole State’s Raiders women’s softball and women’s golf teams won their programs’ first state and regional championships.
+May 2012: Seminole State’s Raider women’s softball and women’s golf teams won their programs’ first state and regional championships.

 September 2012: The College’s oldest classroom building, which was renovated in 2011, earned gold LEED (Leadership in Energy and Environmental Design) certification from the U.S. Green Building Council for promoting energy-saving green technology.
 This was the College’s first LEED-certified building.

 January 2013: The renovated building L on the College's Sanford/Lake Mary Campus was named "LEED Project of the Year" by the Central Florida Chapter of the U.S. Green Building Council.

 January 2013: Seminole State received a National Science Foundation (NSF) grant totaling almost $900,000 to fund a STEM pilot program, preparing students for high-earning careers in engineering, architecture and construction.